 I’m a writer.
 I write creative non-fiction, essays that examine aspects of my life or the world around me and try to find the deeper meaning and connection in what I observe.
 I also write about media and culture, faith, and the intersection of the two.
 I wrote a sort of sermon once and it went viral.
 I write for places like Sojourners, Think Christian, The Good Men Project, and Our Bible App.
 My first book, The Long Night, Readings and Stories to Help You Through Depression comes out on May 19th, 2020 through Fortress Press.
 I also work as a storyteller for Together Rising.

 I’m a theologian.
 I have a BA in World Religions and a Master of Divinity in Christianity.
 I’ve traveled to Israel, Egypt, Turkey, Morocco, and Europe to study Christianity, Judaism, and Islam.
 I did part time ministry for many years — leading worship, teaching the Bible, leading discussion groups, working with teens, and teaching English as a second language.
 After I graduated I went to work for a campus ministry, doing interfaith outreach, but burnt out after a year and a half of fundraising and training.
 I try to use my education and experience in my writing, both to deepen my perspective and to minister to my readers.

 I’m an editor.
 In my editing work I help scholars from all over the world who are working on academic dissertations.
 I’ve also edited books, journal articles, newsletters, cover letters, and more.
 (I’m not currently accepting new editing work because I’m busy working on my own book.)

 I’m a nanny.
 Almost every day I get to go outside, create, observe the world around me through new eyes, laugh, play, and give and receive so much love.
-Maybe some day I’ll make a living as a writer or work for a social justice organization, but I can’t imagine ever giving up nannying completely.
+Maybe some day I’ll make a living full time, but I can’t imagine ever giving up nannying completely.
 You can read some of my stories about it here and here.